 The whitemarked spider beetle adult is from 2 to 4.3 millimeters long and are light brown in color with patches of white hairs on the wing covers.
 However, the white patches are frequently rubbed off of older beetles.
 Males have a thinner and more elongated abdomen than the females.

-The shiny spider beetle adult (Fig. 1) is similar in shape and color to the American spider beetle.
+The smooth spider beetle adult (Fig. 1) is similar in shape and color to the American spider beetle.
 However, the head, thorax, legs, and antennae are the same color as the abdomen.
 This species, more than the other spider beetles, resembles a large, reddish mite.

 The larvae of all three species are “C” shaped and cream colored with light brown heads.
 The length is dependent on the age of the larvae but can reach 3.5 to 4 millimeters.

 Figure 1.
-Adult shiny spider beetle
+Adult smooth spider beetle

 The three species discussed have similar life histories and have been reported to feed and reproduce on a wide variety of foodstuffs, including almonds, animal skins, beans, books, bones, brushes, cacao, cereals, chocolate powder, corn meal, dates, dead insects and insect collections, dried fruits, dried mushrooms, dried soup, drugs derived from powdered leaves, excrement (dried), feathers, figs, fish meal, flour, ginger, grains, hair, herbarium specimens, hops, leather, maize, nutmeg, old wood in houses, paprika, rye bread, rye, seeds, silk, stuffed birds, textile fabrics, various spices, wheat, and wool.